 Adding a group of students manually

 You could also add multiple students at the same time by using a CSV-file.
-A CSV-file is a excel-file containing all the information separated by a comma.
+A CSV-file is an excel-file containing all the information separated by a comma.

 Select ‘Add Students by CSV’ when in the teachers overview